chenglulu1127/CarND-Traffic-Sign-Classifier-Project/writeup_lulu.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how many images each class contains.
+It is a bar chart showing how many images each class contains, together with some sampled images from the dataset.

-![overall_distribution][image1]
+![train_distribution][image1]
+![overall_distribution][image2]
+![sample_images][image3]

 ### Design and Test a Model Architecture